RichardDooling/Entertainment_Law/Representation/Representation.md

 The following case discusses
-not only New York's Employment Agent Regulation, but also looks at the intricacies of being both a lawyer AND a manager.
+not only New York's Employment Agent Regulation, but also looks at the intricacies of being both a lawyer *and* a manager.

 ### *Mandel v.
 Liebman*